anthonyero/professional-README-generator/README.md

 ## Credits

 Initial starter code was provided by Northwestern University and edX through the Coding boot camp.
-Starter files were uploaded in the commit: "Added starter files to the repository".
+Starter files were uploaded in the commit: "Initial commit - starter files".

 This application utilizes the [Inquirer](https://www.npmjs.com/package/inquirer) package and [Node.js](https://nodejs.org/en).
 The license badges utilized in the generated `README.md` files referenced [Lukas-h's license-badges.md gist GitHub page](https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba) and [MarkedDown's Licenses GitHub repository](https://github.com/MarkedDown/Licenses).
 Personal modifications were made to a select number badges and hyperlinks to documentation as appropriate.